- Just about anytime John Astin showed up as Buddy.

 - In Yet Another Day In The Life, an entire case was carried out in Seussian verse.
 For reference the case is about a mother assaulting Dr Seuss Expy Doctor Wiggles when her son broke his arm imitating "the Snurt", a character from Wiggle's book "Fleas In Your Trees, No Sneezes Please".

-But sir, the boy only climbed in the tree because of a drawing on page thirty-three.
-Dan:
+Christine: But sir, the boy only climbed in the tree because of a drawing on page thirty-three.

-Your honour, she hit the poor man with her shoe.
-Wiggles:
+Dan: Your honour, she hit the poor man with her shoe.

-You can see the spots clearly.
+Wiggles: You can see the spots clearly.
 Bump one and bump two.
-Christine:

-On Donner, on Blitzen, on Comet and Cupid!
-Harry:
+Bull: On Donner, on Blitzen, on Comet and Cupid!

-Well I'm fining you fifty and that should be it.
-Dan:
+Harry: Well I'm fining you fifty and that should be it.

-Now get outta here you dumb little sh- Harry: Dan!
+Dan: Now get outta here you dumb little sh-

 - In Danny Got His Gun, Part 1, Dan - who is in the US Army Reserves - is called into active duty.
 Fearful that he is going to be sent into a war zone, Dan tries to provoke Bull into injuring him so he's unfit for combat duty.
+However Bull was on to him and refused to take the bait.
 Among the many insults he throws at Bull...

 Dan: Your mother conceived you in the backseat of a clown car!